cybertraining-dsc/su21-reu-361/project/index.md

 ## 1. Introduction

 Blockchain is *an open, distributed ledger* which records transactions of cryptocurrency.
 Systems in blockchain are decentralized, which means that these transactions are shared and distributed among all participants on the blockchain for maximum accountability.
-Furthermore, this new *blockchain* technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^2].
+Furthermore, this new blockchain technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^2].
 These transactions utilize blockchain-based *cryptocurrency*, which is a popular investment of today's age, particularly in Bitcoin.
 However, the U.S. Securities and Exchange Commission warns that high-risk accompanies these investments[^1].

 Artificial Intelligence (AI) can be used to predict the prices' behavior to avoid cryptocurrency coins' severe volatility that can scare away possible investors[^3].
 AI and blockchain technology make an ideal partnership in data science; the insights generated from the former and the secure environment ensured by the latter create a goldmine for valuable information.
 For example, an up-and-coming innovation is the automatic trading of *digital investment assets* by AI, which will hugely outperform trading conducted by humans[^5].
 This innovation would not be possible without the construction of a program which can pinpoint the most ideal time to buy and sell.
 Similarly, AI will be applied in this experiment to predict the future price of cryptocurrencies on a number of different blockchains, including the Electro-Optical System and Ethereum.

-Long short-term memory(LSTM) is a neural network (form of AI) which ingests information and processes data using a *gradient-based learning algorithm*[^6].
-This creates an algorithm that always improves with additional parameters which *learns* as it ingests.
+Long short-term memory (LSTM) is a neural network (form of AI) which ingests information and processes data using a *gradient-based learning algorithm*[^6].
+This creates an algorithm that improves with additional parameters; the algorithm *learns* as it ingests.
 LSTM neural networks will be employed to analyze pre-existing price data and to generate the future price in varying timetables, such as ten days, several months, or a year from the last date.
 This project will provide as a boon for insights into investments with potentially great returns.
 These findings can contribute to a positive cycle of attracting investors to a coin, which results in a price increase, which repeats.

 - [ ] to provide insights for possible investors
 - [x] more investors = bigger price/increases. good for investors (a cycle). possible benefits of this project
 - [x] explain what LSTM is
-- [ ] can increase the business and popularity/prosperity of these coins.
+- [x] can increase the business and popularity/prosperity of these coins.
 - [ ] it is important bc crypto is up-and-coming, will be mainstream
 - [x] end with why the project is good/helpful